top of page

 For self-identified girls and gender-diverse youth

-The Neurodivergent Empowerment Program is part of a one-year pilot project about Neurodiversity and Girls Empowerment funded by the Canadian Women's Foundation and its partners.
+The Neurodivergent Empowerment Program started as part of a one-year pilot project about Neurodiversity and Girls Empowerment funded by the Canadian Women's Foundation and its partners.

-The program is for self-identified girls and gender-diverse youth in Grades 6-7 who are neurodivergent or curious about learning more— no diagnosis required.
+The program was for self-identified girls and gender-diverse youth in Grades 6-7 who are neurodivergent or curious about learning more— no diagnosis required.

-The group runs once per week for 10 weeks, from mid-February to mid-May at the North Shore Women’s Centre.
-It is facilitated by Emily Nold and Nilou Abrishami.
+The group ran once per week for 10 weeks, from mid-February to mid-May at the North Shore Women’s Centre.
+It was facilitated by Emily Nold and Nilou Abrishami.

 This free, educational, social, and fun community-based program is a chance to make friends, learn new things, and connect with a community that values you just as you are!
 Whether participants have ADHD, autism, OCD, or other neurodivergent traits, this program offers a warm and inclusive environment.